-The MSN program is 100% online and progression is possible on a full-time or part-time basis.
+The MSN program follows an online progression via a full-time or part-time basis.
 There is a minimum campus attendance requirement in two MSN courses.
-Educational experiences are provided to facilitate the registered nurse in expanding the scope of practice in a rapidly changing society and health care delivery system.
-The FNP track prepares professional registered nurses who already hold a BSN for Advanced Practice Registered Nurse (APRN) roles as culturally competent primary care providers of clients, families, and communities.
-Post-masters certificate is also available to holders of other NP track degrees.
+Educational experiences are provided to enable the advanced practice nurse to actualize their full scope of practice in a rapidly changing society and health care delivery system.
+The FNP track prepares BSN level professional registered nurses for Advanced Practice Registered Nurse (APRN) roles as culturally-competent primary care providers of individuals, families, and communities.
+The post-masters certificate option is available to graduates of other NP track degrees programs.